 Let’s define the players.

-Built-for-rent (BFR) properties are contiguous communities specifically developed and managed to operate like apartments which can come in the form of detached, townhomes/plexes, or horizontal apartments.
-BFR communities provide renters the size, conveniences and feel of single-family living, while offering the benefits of professional management and community amenities.
+Build-for-rent (BFR) properties are contiguous communities specifically developed and managed to operate like apartments which can come in the form of detached, townhomes/plexes, or horizontal -apartments.
+Build-for-Rent communities provide renters the size, conveniences and feel of single-family living, while offering the benefits of professional management and community amenities.

 The current landscape.